Summer Research Program

 Scholars will be asked to update information on their educational and career activities for a period of up to three years after the completion of the program.
 This tracking is done solely to evaluate the effectiveness of the program.
 It is critical that we conduct this long-term evaluation in order to maintain continued funding for the program.
 The information collected remains strictly confidential.

 All program participants (including UCLA undergraduates) are required to reside in assigned University housing.
 Out of state students will be provided with up to $450 for round-trip travel from home to UCLA.
 Students traveling within California will be provided with a maximum of $200 for travel expenses.
-A stipend in the amount of $2,400 stipend to be used for: personal expenses, supplies (zip disks, etc) and extracurricular activities.
-Plus a meal allowance of $825.
+A stipend in the amount of $2,400 is to be used for: personal expenses, supplies (zip disks, etc) and extracurricular activities.
+Includes a meal allowance of $825.

 How To Apply